 Computed from the slope as obtained by fitting a straight line to satellite minus TCCON differences using the entire time series.
 Also the 1-sigma uncertainty needs to be reported as obtain from the slope fit error.
-See also document PVIRv5 (Buchwitz et al., 2017) for an assessment of this quantity using the pre-cursor products.

 Stability: Year-to-year bias variability: